Scala 3 Macro Tutorial

 def toExpr(x: T): QuoteContext ?=> Expr[T]

-and generate code that will construct a copy of this value at runtime.
+The toExpr method will take a value T and generate code that will construct a copy of this value at runtime.

-We can define our own Liftable
+We can define our own Liftables like:

 given Liftable[Boolean] = new Liftable[Boolean] {